containernetworking/cni.dev/README.md

 # Versioning the CNI website

 The current website version should always be in sync with the [containernetworking/plugins](https://github.com/containernetworking/plugins) repo’s master branch as this website is its continuously deployed documentation.
-The current version of the site should always the most up to date version of the documentation.
+The current version of the site should always be the most up to date version of the documentation.

 ## Creating a new version